Enumerating Finite Braid Group Orbits on $SL_2(\C)$-Character Varieties: Background

+\begin{remark} Note that in the above, when we write $\on{rk} (A)$ for $A$ a matrix, we mean the dimension of its image subspace, \textit{i.e.}~as in the rank-nullity theorem.
+When we write $\rank (W) $ for $W$ a finite complex reflection group, we mean the rank of the canonical representation of $W$ provided by reflections on the vector space~$V$, so $\rank (W) = \dim V$.
+When we simply write rank $n$ or rank 2, we mean the rank of the local system on $\Sigma_{T+1}$, or equivalently the rank of the associated representation of $\pi_1(\Sigma_{T+1})$. \end{remark}

-Letting $V$ denote the underlying vector space associated to the $\C[F_{T}]$ module defined by a tuple $\mathbf{A}$.
-Then the relation between $n$ and $n'$ is as follows. \begin{theorem} Let $V$ denote the $\C[F_{T}]$-module defined by the tuple $\textbf{A} = [A_1, A_2, \dots, A_T]$ and let $\lambda \in \C^{\times}$. \begin{enumerate} \item If $\lambda \neq 1$ then \end{enumerate} \end{theorem} \begin{proof} Proofs of this statement, as well as further details and properties of the middle convolution can be found in \cite[Section 2]{MC-L} and \cite[Section 2-5]{KatzAlgo}. \end{proof} To get an MCG-finite $T+1$-tuple of rank 2, we want to find a $T$-tuple of reflections (hence $\rank(A_i -I) = 1$) such that their product has a nontrivial eigenvalue of multiplicity $T-2$.
-This is why we search for \textit{nice tuples}, Definition \ref{nice tup} in Section \ref{finding nice tups}.
+In light of \Cref{gen_prop of MC}, to get an MCG-finite $(T+1)$-tuple of rank 2, we want to find a $T$-tuple of reflections (hence $\on{rk}(A_i -I) = 1$) such that the tuple product has a nontrivial eigenvalue of multiplicity $T-2$.
+This is why we search for \textit{nice tuples}; see Definition~\ref{nice tup}.